The British and the Vietnam War: Their Way with LBJ

 Ang Cheng Guan, Nanyang Techological University

-Nicholas Tarling was Professor of History at the University of Auckland 1968-97 and has since been a Fellow of its New Zealand Asia Institute.
-He holds the Cambridge LittD degree.
+Nicholas Tarling (1931–2017) was Professor of History at the University of Auckland 1968–97 and has since been a Fellow of its New Zealand Asia Institute.
+He held the Cambridge LittD degree.
 He was editor of The Cambridge History of Southeast Asia and has published many other books and articles in that field and others.
 Among the most recent are Britain, Southeast Asia and the Impact of the Korean War, Britain and the Neutralisation of Laos, Britain and Sihanouk's Cambodia, and Studying Singapore's Past: C.M.
 Turnbull and the History of Modern Singapore.

 Publication Year: 2017